The Roommate Is On Netflix & There’s One Reason To Watch: Leighton Meester

 Meester consulted with doctors to get a handle on what Rebecca’s illness (loosely diagnosed in the film as either schizophrenia or bipolar disorder) might mean for her.
 “People who have these disorders are not violent all the time.
 In fact, they’re not usually violent, but when they are they’re horribly violent and they take things to the extreme,” she said in a 2011 interview.

 The Roommate is mostly focused on the wild excesses that Rebecca is capable of.
-But the most interesting parts of Meester’s performance take place in those gray areas before the violence takes hold.
+But the most interesting parts of Meester’s performance take place in those grey areas before the violence takes hold.

 Advertisement